 In addition to discourses conceptualizing alterity, studies related to terms in each language linked to the overarching concept likewise consolidate the terminological and conceptual jungle (e.g. English: foreigner, alien, other, stranger; French: l’autre, l’étranger, l’étrange; or German: der Andere, das Andere, der Fremde, das Fremde).
 And of course the concept has had its – more or less directly linked and highly flourishing – conceptual avatars such as identity, hybridity, difference, inter- and transculturality, liminality etc.

-The present workshop has the aim of tracing and mapping the transpositions of the concept of alterity in an interdisciplinary context shaped by an almost uncontrollable methodological and theoretical eclecticism.
-Keynote speeches by the two invited professors, Christine Abbt (University of Lucerne) and Thomas Claviez (University of Bern), will frame the discussions of seminal texts theorizing alterity that will take place in the following two text sessions:
+The workshop has the aim of tracing and mapping the transpositions of the concept of alterity in an interdisciplinary context shaped by an almost uncontrollable methodological and theoretical eclecticism.
+Keynote speeches by the two invited professors, Christine Abbt (University of Lucerne) and Thomas Claviez (University of Bern) on December 7th frame the discussions of seminal texts theorizing alterity that will take place in the following two text sessions:

 Text Session I “Democracy and Alterity” led by Christine Abbt

 Geoff Boucher.
 “A Road Not Taken: Critical Theory after Dialectic of Enlightenment.”
 Rethinking the Enlightenment, edited by Goeff Boucher and Henry Martyn Lloyd.
 Lexington Book 2017.
 221-246.

 Judith Butler.
 Giving an Account of Oneself.
 Fordham University Press, 2005.